hputnam/Coral_CNT/README.md

 Examine intracellular lipid content in *Astrangia* through tissue extractions

-Compare the uptake and longevity of Carbon NanoTube (CNT) lipid sensors in *Pocillopora* and *Montipora* coral colonies and cells
+Compare the uptake and longevity of Carbon NanoTube (CNT) lipid sensors in different species of coral colonies and cells

 Quantify lipids in live corals under thermal stress, and base a proposal on this